TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/getting-started-unity.md

 ### Execute Sample

-TOAST SDK for Unity has an additional sample unity package, and below describes how to execute the sample:
+NHN Cloud SDK for Unity has an additional sample unity package, and below describes how to execute the sample:

 1. Double-click the sample unity package and include it to the project.
-2. Add Toast/Sample/Sample.unity from File > Build Settings, to Scenes in Build.
+2. Add NHN Cloud/Sample/Sample.unity from File > Build Settings, to Scenes in Build.
 3. Build in Android or iOS.
 4. Execute the build application.